brown-band/website/pages/scripts/2016-2017/fall/columbia.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that’s losing a lot of seniors, it’s the Brown University "But we’ll gain a lot of freshmen" BAANNNNNNDD!!!!!!!!!!
+Ladies and gentlemen, friends and alumni, presenting an organization that’s losing a lot of seniors, it’s the Brown University “But we’ll gain a lot of freshmen” BAANNNNNNDD!!!!!!!!!!

 It’s Saturday.
 Aka November 19.
 Aka International Men’s Day.
 Aka Adam Driver’s birthday.
 Aka World Toilet Day.
 Aka National Bagpipe Day.
 Aka aka aka.
 Aka game day!
 Aka Football vs. Columbia.
 Aka the last home game of the year.
 Aka the senior game!
 Aka the day when we’re not crying, you’re crying!
 Watch now as the band celebrates National Carbonated Beverage with Caffeine Day and honors its seniors with a carbonated, but un-caffeinated beverage.

-:sd[Band forms a champagne glass with senior bubbles and plays "Bits and Pieces" after each senior Limerick.]
+:sd[Band forms a champagne glass with senior bubbles and plays “Bits and Pieces” after each senior Limerick.]

 _A trumpet, had Gabe always blown\
 But he chose to slide into trombone\